Athlete Ownership - How?

 And you need to look longer term, as what you do now has a bearing on what happens next year, and the year after and the year after that.
 So if the World Youth or Junior Champs in two years is an objective, what is done now and next year will be important, as are the goals set for this season and next.

-As we all know, goals should be based on what coach and athlete can control.
+As we all know, goals should be based on what coaches and athletes can control.
 Winning a particular race is not entirely within one's control – the other competitors have a bearing on the outcome – but being good enough to win is well within an athlete's control.
 So make sure the athlete thinks about that when goal setting.

 And encourage your athletes to dream too … it might get them thinking a bit more.
 If they dream about being an Olympian they will have to think about how they get there … and when … which also comes back to their long-term goals.